estherkyx/tp/docs/UserGuide.md

 title: User Guide
 ---

-TutorFlow is a **desktop app for managing contacts for a tuition centre, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, TutorFlow can get your contact management tasks done faster than traditional GUI apps.
+TutorFlow is a desktop app for tuition centre managers.
+It helps you keep track of students, parents, tutors, and classes using simple type-and-press-Enter commands.

 * Table of Contents
 {:toc}

 --------------------------------------------------------------------------------------------------------------------

-## Quick start
+## Quick Start

-1. Ensure you have Java `17` or above installed in your Computer.<br>
+1. Install Java `17` or newer on your computer.<br>
-   **Mac users:** Ensure you have the precise JDK version prescribed [here](https://se-education.org/guides/tutorials/javaInstallationMac.html).
+   **Mac users:** Follow the guide [here](https://se-education.org/guides/tutorials/javaInstallationMac.html).

-1. Download the latest `.jar` file from [here](https://github.com/AY2526S1-CS2103T-T11-4/tp/releases).
+1. Download the latest app file (`.jar`) from [the Releases page](https://github.com/AY2526S1-CS2103T-T11-4/tp/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.
+1. Copy the file into a folder where you want your TutorFlow data to be saved.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar tutorflow.jar` command to run the application.<br>
+1. Open a command window/terminal, go to that folder, and run: `java -jar tutorflow.jar`<br>
-   A GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.<br>
+   The app window should appear with sample data so you can try things out.<br>
    ![Ui](images/Ui.png)

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+1. Type a command in the box and press Enter.
+For example, type **`help`** and press Enter to open the help window.<br>
    Some example commands you can try:

    * `list` : Lists all contacts.